wellcometrust/grants_tagger/docs/literature_review.md

 Unfortunately all these transformers target the sequence length which is not the problem in our case.
 That said running time will reduce even in our approach.

-# Small practical BERT
+## Small practical BERT
 https://arxiv.org/pdf/1909.00100.pdf
+Tsai et al, 2019

 ![distill](https://user-images.githubusercontent.com/4975761/104293533-c7f65700-54c6-11eb-94ec-3d375f3971d5.png)

 Distillation is more effective than pre training from scratch.

-General review
+# General review

 Most improvements and ideas presented in the following papers have been incorporated to BERT already such as